jwkenney/jwkenney.github.io/_pages/about.md

 title: "About"
 ---

-I am a lifelong computer enthusiast... so of course I make a living off of it!
+I am a lifelong computer enthusiast, and that's how I make my living!

 My specialties are: